 Implement renewable environmental and beautification programs

-In addition, we also support refugees that have been displaced by their home countries and are in desperate need of help.
+In addition, we also support refugees who have been displaced by their home countries and are in desperate need of help.

 Please join us and “Together, Let’s Make The World Smile”.